PremanandChowdhury/recepies-store/README.md

-# Ultimate recepie landing page
+# Ultimate recipe landing page

 ## Features :
-> Tasty and ultimate recepies for you.
+> Tasty and ultimate recipes for you.
 > Easy to navigate and easy to prepare.